Socially Responsible and Trustworthy Generative Foundation Models: Principles, Challenges, and Practices

 Leonard C. Bettex Collegiate Professor, University of Notre Dame

 Xiangliang Zhang is a Leonard C. Bettex Collegiate Professor in the Department of Computer Science and Engineering, University of Notre Dame.
-She was an Associate Professor in Computer Science at the KAUST.
 Her main research interests and experiences are in machine learning and data mining.
 She has published more than 270 refereed papers in leading international conferences and journals.
 She serves as associate editor of IEEE Transactions on Dependable and Secure Computing, Information Sciences, and International Journal of Intelligent Systems, and regularly serves as area chair or on the (senior) program committee of IJCAI, SIGKDD, NeurIPS, AAAI, ICML, and WSDM.